ram12ka4/dsa_machine_learning/Machine Learning/Introduction.md

 # Welcome to Machine Learning!
 Hi I am Ram, and I am a software engineer and working in healthcare domain.
 My aim is to define a system in a simple way that a novice can understand  it.
 Once one scientist told until you make understand your exploration to a child in a simple way and if he/she understood then your learning ability would be better.  today I am going to explore the basics of machine learning concepts that i have walked through.
-This blog is about incremental post i.e. whatever I am going to learn from machine learning i will keep update this blog and i also will be trying to write in a simple English language  so any one can understand.
+This blog is about incremental post i.e. whatever I am going to learn from machine learning i will keep updating this blog and i also will be trying to write in a simple English language  so any one can understand.

 This is my first blog to write about machine learning.
 One question that is being popped up in my mind Why I have chosen this topic.
 I might have chosen simple one.